bonanitech/blog/_posts/2018-03-24-make-a-node-red-flow-run-on-home-assistant-start.md

 ---
 layout: post
 comments: true
-title:  "How to run a Node-RED flow on Home Assistant start (UPDATED)"
+title:  "How to run a Node-RED flow on Home Assistant start"
-twitter_text: "How to run a @NodeRED flow on @home_assistant start (UPDATED)"
+twitter_text: "How to run a @NodeRED flow on @home_assistant start"
 date:   2018-07-09 12:00:00
 tags: HomeAssistant NodeRED
 permalink: /make-a-node-red-flow-run-on-home-assistant-start/